 Transnational exchange and learning networks are one of the core strands of activities of the URBACT programme.
-They aim at supporting European cities with the design and implementation of sustainable integrated urban policies.
+They aim to support European cities with the design and implementation of sustainable integrated urban policies.
 Depending on their local situation and needs, cities may join URBACT by taking part in 3 different types of networks:

 - Action-planning Networks: supporting cities in addressing a policy challenge by producing an integrated action-plan